 Note: Apart from Think Time, Pacing, user load and TPS are also involved to design an accurate scenario for performance checks.

 Where to add Think Time in the script?

 Think time is always inserted between two transactions in the test script.
 The count of the think time function/component is always one less than the count of transactions.
 For example, a script has 3 transactions which are login, search and log out then the flow is like this:

 Do not add think time at the start or at the end of the user journey because practically there is no such situation.
 Think time always comes in between a user session.

 How to decide the value of Think Time?

 Think time helps to achieve the concurrency of the user session on the server.
 It extends the user session on the server.
-Therefore too large think time hold the session and restrict the server to create a new session (in case of server capacity reached).
+Therefore too large think time holds the session and restricts the server to create a new session (in case of server capacity is reached).
 Too small think time or no think time causes frequent user session creation and less user concurrency.